vscode-neovim/vscode-neovim/README.md

 }
 ```

-To disable existing ctrl key sequence, for example `Ctrl+A` add to your keybindings.json:
+To disable existing ctrl key sequence, for example <kbd>C-A</kbd> add to your keybindings.json:

 ```json
 {